Three Skeleton Key: Publishing history

 This work first appeared in French in 1927 as "La tour d'épouvante", and was featured in Toudouze's 1946 short story collection Aux Feux tournants des Phares...: Récits de Mer et de Haute Mer with illustrations by P. Peron.

 The first English edition of "Three Skeleton Key" was in 1937 in Esquire.

 Adaptations

+Vincent Price (pictured in Laura) has performed as "Jean" in multiple radio versions of "Three Skeleton Key".

 James Poe adapted the story for radio in a version that aired on Escape on November 15, 1949.
 Poe's script gave different names to the three characters: the narrator is named "Jean", the head keeper Itchoua is named "Louis" and Le Gleo is now a hunchbacked former actor named "Auguste"; the adaptation also provides a different and more chilling reason as to why the rats eventually leave the lighthouse.